microsoft/moaw/workshops/serverless-overview/workshop.md

 # Lab 1

-On this first lab, you will be focus on this part of the scenario:
+For this first lab, you will focus on the following scope of the scenario:

 ![Hand's On Lab Architecture Lab 1](assets/hands-on-lab-architecture-lab-1.png)